WayScience/duckdb_zarr/test/README.md

 - `test/data/ome_example.ome.zarr`
 - `test/data/idr0062A/6001240_labels.zarr`

-Both fixtures can be regenerated with:
+These fixtures can be regenerated with:

 ```bash
 make fixture